jupyter-book/myst-plugins/example/github-issue-table.md

 ## GitHub Project Board

-Show issues from a specific GitHub project view (Team Priorities), which already filters to items that are visible on that view:
+Show issues from a specific GitHub project view (Team Priorities).
+In this case, the board's own filter acts as our filter, there is no extra "search query" for project boards.

 ::::::{myst:demo}
 :::{issue-table} https://github.com/orgs/jupyter-book/projects/1/views/7